iocron/gitwebhook/README.md

-# Gitwebhook for automatic Deployments to your Server
+# Gitwebhook for automatic Deployments on your Server

 ## Overview & Usage